The Stingray Shuffle: What You Need to Know

-Southern California lifeguards say stingray stings are “the most common injury” they see.
-If you’ve ever seen someone hopping out of the water with a foot in agony, you’ve witnessed the infamous “stingray hop” — a painful reality for thousands of beachgoers each year.
-That’s where the “stingray shuffle” comes in — a simple, proactive move to help avoid stepping directly on a stingray.
-But is it enough?
+Stingray stings are extremely common at SoCal beaches.
+If you’ve ever seen someone hopping out of the water one one foot, in agony, you’ve witnessed the infamous “stingray hop” — a painful reality for thousands of beachgoers each year.
+That’s where the “stingray shuffle” comes in — a simple, proactive move to reduce the risk of being stung.

-Let’s dive into everything you need to know about the stingray shuffle — how to do it, its limitations, and why you need more than just the shuffle.
+Let’s dive into everything you need to know about the stingray shuffle — how to do it, evidence for its effectiveness, and its limitations.

 What Is the Stingray Shuffle?

-The stingray shuffle is a method of walking through shallow ocean water by sliding your feet along the sandy bottom rather than picking them up and stepping down.
+To do the stingray shuffle, you walk through the water sliding your feet along the sandy bottom rather than picking them up and stepping down.
 The idea is that this protects you from stingray stings through two different methods:

-2. By running your foot along the sand, you make vibrations that the stingrays may swim away from, before you even touch them.
+- By running your feet along the sea floor, you create vibrations that stingrays can detect, thus making them more likely to swim away from, before you even touch them.

 Stingrays are not aggressive creatures.
 In fact, they generally sting only when startled or stepped on.
 But they often lie buried just beneath the sand in shallow, calm waters, especially during warmer months, which unfortunately makes it easy to step on them.
 They then sting you with their barb, resulting in a painful injury.